opensensorhub/osh-addons/sensorhub-driver-mti/README.md

 ### XSens MTi Inertial Measurement Unit (IMU)

-OSH adaptor for the XSens MTi IMU sensor providing rotations about a East-North-Up reference frame.
+Sensor adaptor for the XSens MTi IMU providing raw measurements of acceleration, angular velocity and magnetic field direction, as well as fused absolute orientation.
 Communication is through a serial interface.